b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 **Type:** int

 ..  topic:: Description

-	This label attribute is used to
+	This attribute is used to set the width of the Tab when inserted.

-..  note:: Not yet tested
+..  code-block:: python

     ui.TextEdit({ 'ID': 'te_1',  'TabStopWidth': 50 })